Asymptotic charges of a quadrupolar naked singularity: The Zipoy-Voorhees spacetime and its Petrov-type

 A spacetime is said to be algebraically special if $P:=I^3 -6 J^2 =0$ ---see \cite{PenRin86}.
 For the case of the $q$-metric, a direct calculation gives

 where

 Hence, it is clear that the spacetime is algebraically general ---or type I in the Petrov classification \cite{Pet54}.
-Observe that $P=0$ for $q=-1$ and $q=0$ consistent with the fact that these cases correspond to the Minkowski and the Schwarzschild spacetimes, which are, respectively, of Petrov-type O and D.
+Recall that Petrov type I corresponds to the algebraically general case of the Weyl tensor, in which all four principal null directions are distinct and no special algebraic symmetries are present.
+However, these principal null direction do not necessarily span the four-dimensional space ---for further discussion on the Petrov classification and its implications see \cite{StepameMacHoeHer03}.
+Also, observe that $P=0$ for $q=-1$ and $q=0$ is consistent with the fact that these cases correspond to the Minkowski and the Schwarzschild spacetimes, which are, respectively, of Petrov-type O and D.

 The algebraically special condition is satisfied by most of the well-known electro-vacuum spacetimes (PP-waves, Schwarzschild, Reissner-Nordstroem, Kerr, Kerr-Newman etc.) and important consequences follow from this condition in terms of integrability of their geodesic motion.
 For instance, Petrov-type D spacetimes (such as the Kerr spacetime) admit hidden symmetries (Killing spinors) which are ultimately responsible for the existence of the Carter constant \cite{WalPen70}.
-The fact that the spacetime is algebraically general is consistent with the observation made in \cite{MacPrzSta13} that geodesic motion (outside of the equatorial plane) is not Liouville-integrable ---see also \cite{Des23}.
+Therefore, a spacetime which is alebraically general will not admit a Killing spinor and hence there will not admit a conserved quantity analogous to the Carter constant.
+Consequently, the fact that the Zipoy-Voorhees spacetime is algebraically general is consistent with the observation made in \cite{MacPrzSta13} that geodesic motion (outside of the equatorial plane) is not Liouville-integrable ---see also \cite{Des23}.
 Nonetheless, notice that, asymptotically, for the $q$-metric one has: